geomodulus/torontobot/README.md

 TorontoBot is a tool for querying Toronto Open Data.
 It answers questions either on the command line or as a Discord bot.

+## Usage

+Join [our Discord](https://discord.gg/E5f6vsNc).
+In the "Open Data" channel, using a slash command:

+    /torontobot <your-query-here>

+This bot is brand new, so go easy on it if it doesn't get things right.
+It can answer questions about the operating budget surprisingly well!

 ## Dependencies

 This project requires the Go programming language and sqlite3 installed on your local system.
 Both